enterspeedhq/enterspeed-docs/docs/tutorials/creating-a-simple-site/1-sources-environments.md

 ![Create source Enterspeed](/img/docs/examples/create-source-group-postman.png)

 An API key is now generated.
 Save the API key for now (e.g., in a Notepad document) – you'll need it in the next step.
+Don't worry, you can always access the key again under **Data sources**.

 ## Creating and configuring domains